BinsonBuzz/unraid_rclone_mount/README.md

 # unraid_rclone_mount

+NOTE: Needs updating - please do not use until I've made this the new master branch

 scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).

 The main thread